Cover photo

 HAVE WE LOST OUR MORAL FRAMEWORKS?

 While many people in The West still identify with a particular religious tradition, I would argue that it is difficult for modern people to conceive of what it meant to be religious in say, 12th century Europe, during the Crusades (a nearly 200-year holy war).
 Religion has by no means disappeared, but it is almost impossible to overstate the degree to which it has been transformed in the last few centuries.
-Not only did The Church go from being the single most important institution in human life to becoming subordinate to the power of The State, but divine monarchies also went from being the dominant form of governance and social hierarchy to largely being replaced by various forms of democracy with clear separations between Church and State enriched into their foundational value systems.
+Not only did The Church go from being the single most important institution in human life to becoming subordinate to the power of The State, but divine monarchies also went from being the dominant form of governance and social hierarchy to largely being replaced by various forms of democracy with clear separations between Church and State enshrined into their foundational value systems.
 The implications of these shifts will likely never be fully comprehended, but there are certainly some useful insights that can be gleaned from seeking to better understand these developments.

 The declines in religious affiliation and church attendance both in the U.S. and Europe speak for themselves, however the “secularization” of The West is probably overstated and misunderstood.
 The ascendancy of “Enlightenment values” is often credited for these declines, but I want to argue that The Enlightenment is better understood as the ‘watering down of religion’ than as the ‘end of religion.’
 It turns out the distention is actually quite important…